Why you should care

 If you’re coupled up, it’s expected that you sleep in the same bed.
 But what if you get better sleep alone?
 In the U.S., 46 percent of people in one survey said they’d rather sleep apart from their partner at least some of the time.
 And they could be on to something.
 Research suggests we get better sleep when we’re solo because there are fewer disturbances.
 Will sleeping in twin beds, 1950s sitcom style, be the future of sleep?

 What do you do when you can’t sleep?
 Read for a while?
 Take a warm bath?
 Many of us inevitably resort to the pharmacy.
 Sleep-aids have become increasingly popular since they first hit the market in the 1960s.
-But these drugs can have some serious side effects – that’s why a growing number of companies want to solve the problem of insomnia, once and for all, with high-tech devices – eventually making the need for sleep-aid medication obsolete.
-But will Big Pharma allow it?
+But these drugs can have some serious side effects – that’s why a growing number of companies want to solve the problem of insomnia, once and for all, with high-tech devices like electromagnetic pulses.
+They say it could change the way we sleep … but some say it’s pseudoscience.

 Waking up grumpy because you didn’t get a good night’s sleep is beyond frustrating.
 There are plenty of reasons why sleep gets interrupted, but unfortunately for many, a loudly snoring partner is a major culprit.
 Ear plugs, noise machines and rolling him or her over just don’t do the job.
 But these new devices somehow magically do the trick.
 They’re designed not to disturb the user and subsequently, the user’s partner is undisturbed as well.
 Here’s to better sleep and more productive days!